mhaln3mi/Youtube-content-quality-classification/README.md

 ### Semisupervised
 For the Semisupervised part, I built an initial model using the small dataset I labeled, then used it to label the rest of the data.
 After trying different models, I went with Logistic Regression as it performed the best.

-The code for this section can be found in `src` folder inside `semiSupervisedML.ipynb` file.
+The code for this part can be found in `code.ipynb` file.

 ### Unsupervised
 For the Unsupervised part, I clustered the data using K-Cluster into two clusters as I had two labels.